ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 - Canvas-rendered modules.
 - Screens where the important state is visual rather than available as inspectable DOM.

 Old enterprises have plenty of ancient systems with no modern APIs.
-Computer use agents are capable of controlling entire desktops with multiple applications.
+Computer use agents have the potential to control entire desktops with multiple applications.
 I didn't want to handover my real desktop and don't have the tokens or 8hrs of time to vibe an a simulated desktop ([see scenario 3 of the Glm5.1 release](https://z.ai/blog/glm-5.1)).
-So I restricted the interface to the browser, I got chatGPT5.5 to vibe up a Canvas based series of tasks.
+So I restricted the interface to the browser, I got `GPT-5.5` to create an exercise for the model to complete - a web based series of tasks.
+*TODO - do I talk about the simple task first, show this then move to the complicated canvas one with grounding + without grounding.*
 Using a canvas means buttons exist to be clicked, but can't be seen via parsing the webpage.
 Here's the preview if you want to inspect the elements.

-## My setup and lessons learned
+## My setup

 Start or open a browser with remote debugging enabled: